The Perfect 3 Days In Rome Itinerary

 Day 1 AM: Imperial Ruins

 The Imperial sites consist of three major attractions: the legendary Colosseum, Palatine Hill, and the Roman Forum.
-These sites can be accessed with a single ticket or a ticket with a guided tour and are among the most popular tourist destinations in Rome.
+These sites can be accessed with a single trifecta ticket or on a guided tour.

 Colosseum